-Hilda became more angry at very reply, angry as her mother used to be, in a kind of paroxysm.
-But still she
+Hilda became more angry at every reply, angry as her

+mother used to be, in a kind of paroxysm.
+But she still hid it.

 "I would give up tonight's escapade if I were you," she advised calmly.

 "I can't!
 I must stay with him tonight, or I can't go to Venice at all.
 I just can't."